amnghd/Movie_popularity_data_analysis/README.md

 26. ``actor1``: First main actor/actress in the abridged cast of the movie
 27. ``actor2``: Second main actor/actress in the abridged cast of the movie
 28. ``actor3``: Third main actor/actress in the abridged cast of the movie
-29. ``actor4`: Fourth main actor/actress in the abridged cast of the movie
+29. ``actor4``: Fourth main actor/actress in the abridged cast of the movie
 30. ``actor5``: Fifth main actor/actress in the abridged cast of the movie
 31. ``imdb_url``: Link to IMDB page for the movie
 32. ``rt_url``: Link to Rotten Tomatoes page for the movie

+### Summary of the reuslts:

+Please refer to the file in the